Philip E. Young: Career

 Early in his career, Young worked for Goodyear.
-In 1910, Young started the Acushnet Company with the financial backing of Allen Weeks, a fraternity brother from MIT.
+In 1910, he started the Acushnet Company with the financial backing of Allen Weeks, a fraternity brother from MIT.

 When playing a round of golf with his dentist, Young missed a putt.
 Surprised, Young believed the miss was caused by the weight of the ball and asked his dentist friend to x-ray the ball.
 The x-rays confirmed his suspicions that the rubber core was off-center.
 Young took x-rays of more golf balls and found similar results.
 The off-center cores made the balls prone to erratic shots.
-Young then developed a way to create golf balls with perfect cores.
+He then developed a way to create golf balls with perfect cores.
 Young founded Titleist in 1932 as a subsidiary of the Acushnet Company.

+Personal life and death

+With his wife, Edith (née Ames), Young had a son, Richard, born in 1916, and a daughter, Edith, born in 1911.
+Edith grew up about a half a mile away from Young.
+They both attended the Dedham Public Schools and were childhood sweethearts.
+The couple was married in 1910.

+Young lived at 8 Fort St. in Fairhaven and spent his winters in Coral Gables, Florida.
+He was a member of the Wamsutta Club and New Bedford Country Club in Massachusetts, and the Riviera Club in Florida.
+He was also an avid sailor.

+On June 17, 1955, Young died due to a heart condition at St. Luke's Hospital in New Bedford.
+He was 69.